Asexual Visibility and Education Network: Hypoactive Sexual Desire Disorder (HSDD) and the DSM-5

 AVEN is responsible for the creation of the AVEN DSM Task Force.
 As the American Psychiatric Association began efforts to make revisions that would become the new Diagnostic and Statistical Manual of Mental Disorders (DSM-5), this task force sought to petition for changes regarding sexual desire disorders.

 Activities

-One of the central parts of AVEN is the community forum where users post about their experiences surrounding asexuality.
-In an interview with Femestella, Jay highlighted the importance of such open spaces for people who are unsure of their sexuality and having support to understand themselves better.
+AVEN provides a community forum where users post about their experiences surrounding asexuality.
+Founder David Jay says these spaces help people who are unsure of their sexuality by providing support so they understand themselves better and learn there are other people like them.
 The forums exist in many languages.

 Publication

 AVEN publishes a newsletter called AVENues every four months.
 It collects content from the community and includes fiction, poetry, articles and also publishes discussion pieces from the forum.